517: No Such Thing As Julius Caesar's Dad Jokes

 Yeah, I mean, it is technically one of those as well, I suppose.
 Just shot for bad joke?
 It's one of those.

+His friend said yes, and I bought one.
 And Jack happily responded, oh, that was you.
-Oh, you were nice.

-Yeah, it's kind of a bad joke that we've sort of all made about our various books.
+Yeah, it's a kind of bad joke that we've sort of all made about our various books.
 That's how you tell them.

 You really didn't sell that one at all.
 I think even Wilf would have been like, I'm sorry, Auntie Anna.